gwhs/FalconRecharged2020/README.md

                             points.add(new Translation2d(x, y));
                         - x and y should be in METERS
                     - add points before returning the TrajectoryMaker
-            v.
-Start and End Points are Pose2d Objects
+            - Start and End Points are Pose2d Objects
-                1. Pose2d Objects can be created with the following inputs: new Pose2d(double x, double y, Rotation2d rotation)
+                - Pose2d Objects can be created with the following inputs: new Pose2d(double x, double y, Rotation2d rotation)
-                2. the x and y inputs for Pose2d need to be entered in METERS
+                - the x and y inputs for Pose2d need to be entered in METERS
-                3. Angle is inputed using a Rotation2d object, which can be created using: new Rotation2d(angleInRadians)
+                - Angle is inputed using a Rotation2d object, which can be created using: new Rotation2d(angleInRadians) 3.